Sustainability In Practice (SIP) Certified ® is a sustainable certification program for winegrowers and winemakers.

 After four years of intensive review by viticulture experts and experienced growers, SIP Certified launched its pilot program in 2008 with 3,700 acres of vines between Monterey and Santa Barbara counties.

-Today, over 46,000 vineyard acres in California, Oregon, and Michigan, five wineries, and more than 60.3 million bottles of wine have been SIP Certified.
+Today, over 43,000 vineyard acres in California, Oregon, and Michigan, six wineries, and more than 63 million bottles of wine have been SIP Certified.

 Consumers around the world can now find a wide array of sustainably produced wines to fit their needs, budgets, and stylistic preferences.